chunweiz/CCUX/doc/control.md

 > [OpenUI5 Control Renderer](https://github.com/SAP/openui5/blob/master/docs/controllibraries.md#the-control-renderer)

-The code below acts as the template for your new control renderer:
+This will be the template for your new control renderer:

 ```
+#!js
 /*global sap*/

 sap.ui.define(